 In Ubuntu 12.04 there is something new with services.
 It worked on my 12.04 but not on my 10.04 one.
 To be honest I’m not a Linux expert (yet) so I can’t explain why.
 Something to do with Upstart I think.

 7. Create directories

-According to our configuration all users will be placed into there folder: /var/www/user1.
+According to your configuration all users will be placed into this folder: /var/www/user1.

 You need to create them with particular rights: the root folder cannot be writable!

-In vsftpd.conf we have chroot_local_user=YES so the user can’t see anything outside his folder.
-To him the server looks like this:
+In vsftpd.conf we have chroot_local_user=YES so the user can’t see anything outside of his folder.
+To him, the server looks like this:

 The /var/www/user1 folder HAS TO exist or connection will fail.

 Right now you can try to connect with your FTP client and it will succeed!
 If it doesn’t you can check the troubleshooting part.